 I try to see the past as a separate room from the one I live in now.
 I can go there, but I don’t live there anymore.

 I now leave a little space for myself each day.
 What do I do with that time?
 Answer; absolutely nothing!
 This is a little space just for me (me-time), a breather, a time to sit still and do nothing.
 Just breathe.
-I sit there for about 15 minutes, not thinking, not doing, not worrying, just ‘being’ while I meditate on the pleasure of being alive.
+I sit there for about 15 minutes, just meditating, and not worrying, just ‘being’ while I meditate on the pleasure of being alive.
+Well, it’s better than the alternative!